 Terry holds a MS in Management Science from SUNY Institute of Technology.
-She is employed by M&T Bank as a Vice President in CNY Business & Professional Banking.
+Terry is employed by M&T Bank as a Vice President in CNY Business & Professional Banking.
 Previously Terry worked with SBU Bank as Vice President of Retail Banking.
-She recently served as the Chair for the GSNYPENN Board of Directors and in the past served on a legacy council Board (GSFC) since 2002 as 1st Vice President, Member-at-Large, and Nominating Committee.
+She recently served as the Chair for the NYPENN Pathways Board of Directors and Chair of the Board Development Committee.
+In the past Terry past served on a legacy council Board (GSFC) since 2002 as 1st Vice President, Member-at-Large, and Nominating Committee.
 She has also served as president, vice president, and treasurer of Greater Utica Sunrise Rotary.
 Prior to returning to banking, Terry was employed at Upstate Cerebral Palsy as an Associate Executive Director in charge of Human Resources.

 Helen brings twenty-five years of non-profit executive leadership experience across 10 counties in central and western New York State, with a specialty focus on developmental disabilities and autism services.
 At a senior leadership level her work represents all facets of the design, development, implementation and continuous improvement of a wide range of services for persons with disabilities as well as the ongoing development of training and supports for staff that work with them.
 Areas of personal interest and accomplishment include non-profit organizational development, project management, strategic planning, leadership development, quality improvement, and performance management.

-In December 2011, she joined Pathfinder Village in Edmeston, NY in the position of Director of the Kennedy Willis Center.
-Established as the first planned residential community for individuals with Down syndrome and related developmental disabilities in the United States, Pathfinder Village provides a wide range of educational, residential, enrichment and vocational programs for children and adults with disabilities.
-As Director of the Kennedy Willis Center, she oversaw education and training programs for Pathfinder Village employees, directed and managed internal and external research projects, led strategic program development and improvement initiatives and oversaw support services and community education programs.
+In December 2011, she joined Pathfinder Village in Edmeston, NY in the position of Director of the Kennedy Willis Center, established as the first planned residential community for individuals with Down syndrome and related developmental disabilities in the United States.

-Gwendolyn (Gwen) Webber-McLeod, M.S., is President/CEO of Gwen, Inc. She has over 30 years’ experience in leadership development, facilitation, strategic planning and the development of effective coalitions/collaborations.
+Gwendolyn (Gwen) is a current member of the NYPENN Pathways Board and serves on the Advancement Committee.
+She is President/CEO of Gwen, Inc. and has over 30 years’ experience in leadership development, facilitation, strategic planning and the development of effective coalitions/collaborations.
 In addition, Gwen is a frequently sought after lecturer and conference keynote speaker on the topic of leadership.
 Her clients are CEOs, executive and mid-level managers, and leadership teams in public, private, health care and education businesses and organizations.